- Home

 Intent

-At Hockerill, Music is taught as a compulsory subject in Years 7-9, following the IBO Middle Years Programme.
+At Hockerill, Music is taught as a compulsory subject in Years 7-9, following the IB Middle Years Programme.

 Pupils may then opt to study GCSE Music in Years 10-11 (Edexcel board) followed by the Music IB Diploma course in the Sixth Form.
 Our diverse curriculum reflects the international dimension of the college, including practical units of work that focus on developing the pupils’ listening, performance and composition skills in music from all styles and cultures.